-Goyal group received a Scialog: Advanced Energy Storage team award from Research Corporation for Science Advancement.
+Goyal group receives a Scialog: Advanced Energy Storage team award from Research Corporation for Science Advancement.

-Qiang Group received a major NIGMS grant to study the molecular basis of neuronal cell membrane disruption induced by early-stage aggregation of beta-amyloid peptides!
+Qiang Group receives a major NIGMS grant to study the molecular basis of neuronal cell membrane disruption induced by early-stage aggregation of beta-amyloid peptides!

-Vetticatt Group received a major NIH grant to study organic reaction mechanisms!
+Vetticatt Group receives a major NIH grant to study organic reaction mechanisms!